What I Wish I Knew: 11 Simple Ways to Make Money Fast in Fae Farm

 And last but not least, Shipping Contracts.
 Available after Chapter 3, they are a recurring feature that offers you the opportunities to earn rewards.
 Sometimes Florins but also rarer items.

 To unlock Shipping Contracts you’ll first need to speak to Jade in the Shipping Docks once she sends you a letter in the mail.
+You can only have one contract at a time though so choose wisely.
+It’s a good way to earn money in Fae Farm.

 Watch the full video